CyrusNajmabadi/lang-design/DictionaryExpressions.md

 Unlike collection-expressions, C# does not have an existing dictionary-pattern serving as the corresponding deconstruction form.
 Designs here should be made with a consideration for being complimentary with deconstruction work.

 An inclusive solution is needed for C#.
 It should meet the vast majority of case for customers in terms of the dictionary-like types and values they already have.
-It should also feel natural in the language,  complement the work done with collection expressions, and naturally extend to pattern matching in the future.
+It should also feel pleasant in the language,  complement the work done with collection expressions, and naturally extend to pattern matching in the future.

 ## Detailed Design